duckcodez/duckcodez/README.md

 I am a laser engineer turned developer who moonlights as a chef.

-- 🔭 I’m currently working on building a slackbot with tsheets integration.
+- 🔭 I’m currently working on building a salary tool
-- 🌱 I’m currently learning about designing databases.
+- 🌱 I’m currently learning about serverless
-- 📫 How to reach me: @duckcodez
+- 📫 How to reach me: @duckduckquy
 - 😄 Pronouns: he/him/his
 - ⚡ Hobbies: Reading, Cooking, Ultimate Frisbee